Hotel Reservations | Cruise Reservations | Airline Reservations

 Robert Franz, Associate Conductor of the Louisville Orchestra

-Robert Franz s the Associate Conductor of the Louisville Orchestra, Music Director and founder of the Carolina Chamber Symphony and Music Director of the Louisville Youth Orchestra.
-Previously he has held the positions of Assistant Conductor and Director of Education of the Winston-Salem Piedmont Triad Symphony and Assistant Conductor of the National Repertory Orchestra and the International Music Program Orchestra (NCSA).
-He has guest conducted the North Carolina, Chattanooga, Charleston, National Repertory
+Robert Franz is the Associate Conductor of the Louisville Orchestra, Music Director and founder of the Carolina Chamber Symphony and Music Director of the Louisville Youth Orchestra.
+Previously he has held the positions of Assistant Conductor and Director

 Uriel Segal, Music Director of the Louisville Orchestra of the Commonwealth of Kentucky